Cross-Camera Distracted Driver Classification through Feature Disentanglement and Contrastive Learning: Introduction

 \section{Introduction}

 As of 2019, road traffic accidents are the leading killer of children and youth aged 5 to 29 years and are the 12th leading cause of death when all ages are considered \cite{world2023global}.
 Traffic accidents pose a growing problem and are projected to rank as the seventh leading cause of global mortality by 2030~\cite{road-mortality}.
 According to statistics from the European Road Safety Observatory (ERSO), 5 to 25\% of traffic accidents in Europe stem from driver distraction~\cite{driver-distraction-summary}.
 The ERSO defines distracted driving as ``the diversion of attention away from activities critical for safe driving toward a competing activity, which may result in insufficient or no attention to activities critical for safe driving''.
 Commonly observed distractions include smartphone usage, eating, or conversing with passengers, all of which heighten the risk of accidents and should be rigorously avoided.
 Detecting these distracting behaviors through automatic in-vehicle computational systems enables early intervention to avoid distraction-related accidents.
-In this context, automatic Driver Monitoring Systems (DMS) have emerged as a novel Advanced Driver Assistance System (ADAS) technology to mitigate car accidents \cite{choi2016driver}. \ADD{Recent legislative developments in the European Union further underline the relevance of this research direction.
-Specifically, Regulation (EU) 2019/2144 and the more recent Commission Delegated Regulation (EU) 2023/2590 mandate the adoption of driver drowsiness and distraction monitoring systems in all new vehicles starting from July 2024 and July 2026, respectively~\cite{eu2019,eu2023}.} DMSs exploit machine learning and deep learning techniques and are trained on datasets acquired in both real and simulated scenarios, often with varying protocols and experimental setups \cite{eraqi2019driver,wang2023100,Hu_Driver2023,bianco2023platform}.
-Significant differences among these setups include the interior configuration of the vehicle, the position and posture of the driver, and the camera placement.
-Consequently, models trained on specific datasets exhibit poor generalization to different ones \cite{beheraLatentBodyPoseGuided2018}.
-To deploy these models on non-production embedded systems in various vehicles while maintaining performance, the models must be robust to prior variations.
-Furthermore, they must generalize to new conditions without increasing computational complexity, considering the limited capacity of the target devices.
+In this context, automatic Driver Monitoring Systems (DMS) have emerged as a novel Advanced Driver Assistance System (ADAS) technology to mitigate car accidents \cite{choi2016driver}.
+Recent legislative developments in the European Union further underline the relevance of this research direction.
+Specifically, Regulation (EU) 2019/2144 and the more recent Commission Delegated Regulation (EU) 2023/2590 mandate the adoption of driver drowsiness and distraction monitoring systems in all new vehicles starting from July 2024 and July 2026, respectively~\cite{eu2019,eu2023}.